Long-Tail SEO Strategy: Why & How to Target High-Intent Keywords

 A little long-tail keyword sleuthing will help you discover search intent.

-With search intent, you’ll be able to identify queries that indicate buyer’s intent (e.g. “buy Canada 150 collector’s coins”) and a need for additional information (e.g. “how to target long-tail keywords”).
+With search intent, you’ll be able to identify queries that indicate buyer’s intent (e.g., [buy Canada 150 collector’s coins]) and a need for additional information (e.g. [how to target long-tail keywords]).

-You can use this knowledge to usher highly qualified leads into your sales funnel and to complement your content marketing efforts.
+You can use this knowledge to usher highly qualified leads into your sales funnel and complement your content marketing efforts.

-3. It Helps You Optimize for Semantic Search
+3. It Helps You Optimize for Semantic, Conversational & Voice Search

 Long-tail keywords are an integral part of optimizing for semantic search.

-We live in an age where 55 percent of millennials use voice search daily and talking to bots is commonplace.
-When these users query these platforms, they use long-tail keyword phrases such as questions (e.g. “what are the best sushi restaurants nearby?”) and commands with clear intent (e.g. “compare the price of the dresses from Blush and Sherri Hill”).
+We live in an age where 55% of millennials use voice search daily.

+When these users query these platforms, they use long-tail keyword phrases such as questions ([what are the best sushi restaurants nearby?]) and commands with clear intent ([compare the price of the dresses from Blush and Sherri Hill]).

-Try to predict the intent behind naturally spoken questions, so that you can provide answers about your business and services, and better target these long-tail keyword phrases.
+Try to predict the intent behind naturally spoken and voice search questions so that you can provide answers about your business and services and better target these long-tail keyword phrases.

 Remember, if you target high-converting long-tail keywords even when search density is low, these keywords can still be incredibly valuable for your business.